sanskrit/learnsanskrit.org/content/vyakarana/sounds/savarna-sounds.md

 Rule 1.1.68 does not define a term or counteract a rule.
 Instead, it is an instruction for {em us} as we read the grammar.
-Such rules are called {s-dfn paribhASA} ("interpretation") rules. {s paribhASA} rules usually apply throughout the entire system, so it's important to understand them well.
+Such rules are called {s-dfn paribhASA} ("explanation") rules. {s paribhASA} rules usually apply throughout the entire system, so it's important to understand them well.

 What does rule 1.1.68 actually mean?
 We can make the rule clear with an example.
 Suppose that we see some rule about the word {s agni}, which means